Channel 4 Online Competitions & Online Votes Good Practice Guidelines

 Choosing Winners (votes)

-- Unless otherwise agreed with AIT and Legal & Compliance, the winners of any Vote will be the contestant(s) who received the most number of eligible votes during the voting period.
+- Unless otherwise agreed with the AIM and Legal & Compliance, the winners of any Vote will be the contestant(s) who received the greatest number of eligible votes during the voting period.
 You must discuss in advance of any vote going live how you will resolve any tied votes and this must be detailed in the Terms & Conditions.

 Prizes (all Competitions and Votes)

-- Where the prize is only suitable for people over a certain age you should follow the steps below to contact the entrant to verify they are not under age.
-You should request physical age verification when the prize is;
+- Where the prize is only suitable for people over a certain age you should follow the steps below to contact the entrant to verify that they are not under age.
+You should request physical age verification when the prize is:

-- Any other prize where it would be illegal to be sold to a minor ie knives, solvents etc,
+- Any other prize where it would be illegal to be sold to a minor, e.g. knives, solvents etc.;

-For any prizes that are tickets to an event you can rely on the DOB provided at entry (or request their DOB if not captured) only If the venue of a gig, cinema or screening will be performing age verification on those who appear underage.
-You need to check this with the venue in advance and should be covered off in your prize agreement or their standard terms of purchase/ entry.
+For any prizes that are tickets to an event you can rely on the DOB provided at entry (or request their DOB if not captured) only if the venue of a gig, cinema or screening will be performing age verification on those who appear underage.
+You need to check this with the venue in advance and this should be covered off in your prize agreement or their standard terms of purchase/entry.

 - Physical age verification should be either a scan of a passport or driving licence or other suitable age verification documentation.

-Step 1 - Email winner/runner up advising them that they are a winner/runner up and in order to claim the prize they need to reply to the email by X date.
+Step 1 - Email the winner/runner-up advising them that they are a winner/runner-up and in order to claim the prize they need to reply to the email by X date and time.

-Step 2 – Once you have received this confirmation email back from them you should advise them that they need to send in proof of age and in order to do so they should use the secure upload - https://winners.channel4.com/
+Step 2 – Once you have received this confirmation email back from them you should advise them that they need to send in proof of age, and in order to do so they should use the secure upload at https://winners.channel4.com/.

-You should remind them of the file size and type that is acceptable (png,jpeg,jpg,PNG,JPEG, or JPG and up to 5mb) and when they need to have sent this documentation in by.
+You should remind them of the file size and type that is acceptable (png, jpeg, jpg and up to 5mb) and when they need to have sent this documentation in by.
 They can also redact any information that is not required as part of this verification e.g. passport number.

-Step 3 – Any documentation that is uploaded will be sent to AIT and in turn this will be sent to the Competition Manager for approval.
-If you have not received the documentation by the deadline date that you gave the winner/runner up please let us know as you may need to chase your winner/runner up for this.
+Step 3 – Any documentation that is uploaded will be sent to the AIM and in turn this will be sent to the Competition Manager for approval.
+If you have not received the documentation by the deadline date that you gave the winner/runner-up, please let us know as you may need to chase your winner/runner-up for this.

-- If the winner is reluctant to provide this information for data security reasons please speak to a member of AIT.
+- If the winner is reluctant to provide this information for data security reasons, please speak to the AIM.

 - If the winner is not the appropriate age, an alternative winner should be selected in accordance with these guidelines.

-- For competitions where the prize is suitable for all ages we can rely on the fact that an entrant has accepted the Terms and Conditions upon entry and by doing so have declared they are the requisite age of 16 years of age or older.
+- For competitions where the prize is suitable for all ages, we can rely on the fact that an entrant has accepted the Terms and Conditions upon entry and by doing so have declared they are the requisite age of 16 years of age or older.
 In this circumstance you may post prizes directly if you have captured an entrant’s address in the entry form, however you must ensure you email them to tell them that you are posting their prize and this email must be retained for audit purposes.

-- Where the prize is being provided by a third party you should do one of the following (a copy of the email or signed contract should be saved in the relevant folder in the shared drive (see section 34) and the original signed contract given to Corporate Legal who should retain the fully executed copy):
+- Where the prize is being provided by a third party you should do one of the following (a copy of the email or signed contract should be saved in the relevant folder in the shared drive - see point 34 below – and the original signed contract given to Corporate Legal who should retain the fully executed copy):

 - Prizes worth up to £500 (and where a replacement could be provided by Channel 4) – unless you have been given the prize before the Competition/Vote starts, you must obtain email confirmation from the provider that they will supply the prize.

-- Prizes worth £500 and above or any “one off” prizes – the third party must sign a competition contract (a blank draft of which can be obtained by emailing a member of AIT).
-Please complete the details in square brackets and update with all necessary information and send the contract back to AIT.
+- Prizes worth £500 and above or any “one-off” prizes – the third party must sign a competition contract (a blank draft of which can be obtained by emailing the AIM).
+Please complete the details in square brackets and update with all necessary information and send the contract back to the AIM.
 This will then be allocated to an appropriate lawyer to check before the draft is sent to the provider and signed, once agreed this should then be sent back to the appropriate lawyer for signature.
 Once countersigned the lawyer will send back to the competition manager and retain a fully executed copy centrally.
 It is the competition manager’s responsibility to send the fully executed copy to the prize provider.

-- If you are transferring data to a third party and you do not require a prize agreement please see section 41 for further details.
+- If you are transferring data to a third party and you do not require a prize agreement please see point 40 below for further details.

-- Winners should be notified as soon as reasonably possible by telephone/email after the closing date (see also 20. above).
-If winners are notified by telephone then this must be followed up with written confirmation e.g. email.
-Third parties can notify winners and provide prizes but someone from Channel 4 must be fully aware of the process being followed.
+- Winners should be notified as soon as reasonably possible by telephone/email after the closing date.
+If winners are notified by telephone then this must be followed up with email confirmation.
+Third parties can notify winners and provide prizes but someone from Channel 4 must be fully aware of the process being followed (see point 29 below).
 Channel 4 Viewer Enquiries contact details and/or details of the Help section on the Channel 4 website must also be given to the winners (so they can contact us if there are any problems).
-These are as follows: Channel 4 Viewer Enquiries can be contacted on 0345 0760191 or alternatively go to www.channel4.com/help
+These are as follows: Channel 4 Viewer Enquiries can be contacted on 0345 076 0191 or alternatively go to www.channel4.com/help.

 - If no response is received from the winner within the stated time or if the winner proves to be ineligible, then an alternate winner may, in the case of Competitions, be chosen in accordance with the competition terms & conditions and these guidelines or, in the case of Votes, the contestant with the next highest total number of eligible votes received during the voting period will be the winner.

-- If a third party is contacting winners and/or providing prizes directly to winners (see section 34) then the Channel 4 person responsible for the Competition/Vote should be copied in on the email notifying the winner (if entrants are notified by phone then the Channel 4 person must be copied into the written follow up confirmation).
-The winner(s) must be given the Channel 4 contact details (see section 25) so they can contact us if they do not receive their prize or if there is any problem with their prize.
+- If a third party is contacting winners and/or providing prizes directly to winners (see point 34 below) then the Channel 4 person responsible for the Competition/Vote should be copied in on the email notifying the winner (if entrants are notified by phone then the Channel 4 person must be copied into the written follow-up confirmation).
+The winner(s) must be given the Channel 4 contact details (see point 25 above) so they can contact us if they do not receive their prize or if there is any problem with their prize.